perl6/tablets/README.md

 How to Help
 ===========

-One way to contribute is to pore over Appendix B taking note of the various links to the main Index (Appendix A).
-When you see a PerlÂ 6 term in Appendix B without a link, find its corresponding anchor in the Index, then (in Appendix B) create link to it.
+One way to contribute is to pore over Appendix B taking note of Perl ops, builtins etc that aren't linked to the main Index (Appendix A).
+When you see a Perl 6 term in Appendix B without a link, find its corresponding anchor in the Index, then (in Appendix B) create link to it.